sapio-lang/sapio/README.md

 Welcome!

-Sapio is a framework for creating multi-transaction Bitcoin Smart Contracts.
+Sapio is a framework for creating composable multi-transaction Bitcoin Smart Contracts.

 ### Why is Sapio Different?
+Sapio helps you build payment protocol specifiers that oblivious third parties can participate in being none the wiser.

+For example, with Sapio you can generate an address that represents a lightning channel between you and friend and give that address to a third party service like an exchange and have them create the channel without requiring any signature interaction from you or your friend, zero trusted parties, and an inability to differentiate your address from any other.

+That's the tip of the iceberg of what Sapio lets you accomplish.

+#### Say more...
 Before Sapio, most Bitcoin smart contracts primarily focused on who can redeem coins when and what unlocking conditions were required (see Ivy, Policy/Miniscript, etc).
 A few languages, such as BitML, placed emphasis on